 - Individuals will be able to sign out only one (1) item until the Library is presented with confirmation of current address.

-- Children 12 and under must apply with a parent or guardian and that adult’s signature is required on their registration form.
+- Children under the age of 12 must apply with a parent or guardian and that adult’s signature is required on their registration form.

 - There will be a $1.00 charge to replace a lost or damaged library card.

 - Users must present their library card to check out materials.

 - There is an overall limit of twenty (20) items at one time on a non-educator library card; there is a limit of five (5) DVDs at one time on a non-educator library card.

 - There is an overall limit of forty (40) items at one time on an educator library card; there is a limit of five (5) DVDs at one time on an educator library card.

 - Only one (1) museum pass may be borrowed per cardholder at a time.

 - Children under the age of 17 are required to have their parent or guardian sign a Rated R/TV-MA DVD Loan Form in order to borrow DVDs that are Rated R or TV-MA.
 (See attached form.)